 The remuneration parameters that determine variable remuneration are geared toward achieving the targets derived from the Bank's strategy on a sustained basis and support it in reaching its strategic company targets.
-In 2015, two-thirds of the variable performance-based remuneration for the members of the Board of Managing Directors were based on the Group's sustainable overall performance as determined by reference to its business performance over a period of three years and one-third on the individual contributions to performance made by the members of the Board of Managing Directors in the current year.
-The individual performance contribution is tied to target achievement agreements based on the business strategy and economic plan.
-Final allocation of the variable performance-based remuneration is based on the overall target achievement as determined in a resolution passed by the Supervisory Board in the following year.
+In 2016, 50% of the variable performance-based remuneration for the members of the Board of Managing Directors was based on the Group's sustained overall performance as determined by reference to its business performance1) over a period of three years and 50% on the individual contributions to performance made by the members of the Board of Managing Directors in the year under review.
+The individual performance contribution is tied to target achievement agreements based on the business strategy and business plan.
+Final calculation of the variable performance-based remuneration is based on the overall target achievement as determined in a resolution passed by the Supervisory Board in the following year.

-In addition to the sustainability in the measurement of performance, the sustainability of the payout of the variable remuneration constitutes a key element of the remuneration for the Board of Managing Directors.
-Significant parts of the variable remuneration are based on sustainable business performance.
-For this reason, 60% of the variable annual remuneration is deferred over a period of four years and paid out on a time-proportionate basis (called deferrals).
+Alongside sustainability in the decision on performance, sustainability in the payout of the variable remuneration constitutes a key element for the remuneration for members of the Board of Managing Directors.
+Significant parts of the variable remuneration are based on sustained business success.
+For this reason, 60% of the variable remuneration for 2016 is deferred for a period of four years and paid out on a time-proportionate basis (called deferrals).
 These may be reduced within this period or even lapse (malus) if the performance contributions are negative.
-50% of the deferred amount is frozen for a period of one year and is tied to sustained growth (i.e. it is subject to an appreciation right).
-LBBW's sustained growth is measured by the change in the adjusted aggregate risk cover1).
+50% of the deferred portion of the variable remuneration granted for 2016 is retained for a period of one year and is tied to sustained changes in value (i.e. it is subject to an appreciation right).
+LBBW's sustained performance is measured by the change in the adjusted aggregate risk cover2).
 To this end, the aggregate risk cover performance in each respective payout year is determined in a comparison with the base year (awarding of variable performance-based remuneration).
 20% of the variable remuneration calculated is paid out immediately.
-The same amount is frozen for one year and is also tied during this period to any sustained growth in LBBW.
+The same amount is frozen for one year and is also tied during this period to any changes in the sustained performance.